 Read our 15in MacBook Pro review.

 How to choose the best laptop for you

 Sometimes you just can't beat a bigger screen, a keyboard and Windows for getting stuff done, and then your only choice is a laptop.
 There are many different kinds, including hybrids that can be either laptop or tablet, high-end gaming laptops, cheap and cheerful budget models, and even those running macOS rather than Windows 10.

 How much should I spend on a laptop?

-Sometimes the best does come at a steep price, but equally you can get a lot of laptop for under £300 – provided you need only complete basic tasks such as web browsing, writing emails and creating the odd document.
+Sometimes the best does come at a steep price, but equally you can get a lot of laptop for under £500 or even £300 – provided you need only complete basic tasks such as web browsing, writing emails and creating the odd document.
 If so, see the best budget laptops.

 Around £500 or above can get you a nice laptop, but it's likely to have an entry-level set of specs.
 We're talking a relatively basic processor, minimal SSD storage and a relatively low-quality screen.
 It might also be on the heavy side.

 Pay £700 or more and you should get a blazing fast processor, plenty of RAM, hordes of storage and a gorgeous display.
 You should also expect excellent build quality and premium materials.
 Many these days are above £1,000.

 If you're looking for a great laptop deal, check out our hand-picked bargains in the carousel below.
 And for our pick of the 10 best laptops you can buy, continue reading.

 Your Buying Guide for the Best Laptops in 2018